 This causes transients to become soft and imprecise because timing is compromised, and the bass lacks tactile power because the sound field has too little intensity.

-In a LTI – linear time-invariant system – the time domain follows and improves when the frequency response is fixed, frequency and time are connected.
-But multiple subwoofers inside a room is a system where several sources of sound are offset in time related to each other, so that the concept of LTI is no longer valid.
+In a minimum-phase system the time domain follows and improves when the frequency response is fixed, frequency and time are connected.
+But multiple subwoofers inside a room is a system where several sources of sound are offset in time related to each other, so that the concept of minimum-phase is no longer valid.
 Reflections add contributions of delayed signals, and the different suwoofers has different distance and thus different delay.
 Placement of subwoofers together with time delay adjustments in dsp (digital signal processor) is the solution to fix this.

 In The Moderate Cinema a simple bass system with four Compact Horn subwoofers in the corners is installed.
 This achieves smooth frequency response across the whole bass range, without resonances, and it is calibrated is such a way that much of the tactile energy is kept all the way down to the lowest subsonic bass.
 This system is crossed over to the main speakers at 120Hz.